minkebox/homebridge_raspberryshake/README.md

 ## Receiving data from your Raspberry Shake

-Data is send, using UDP port 8888, from your Raspberry Shake to this application.
+Data is sent, using UDP port 8888, from your Raspberry Shake to this application.
 The Shake should use the *Datacast* feature (see https://manual.raspberryshake.org/udp.html).

 ## Why?